stephenslab/rss/docs/FAQ.md

 #### Q: reduce time in 2017

+A: shorten the length of MCMC chains.

 #### Q: reduce time in 2018

+A: relax the convergence threshold.

 #### Q: [Zhu and Stephens (2018)][] described a simple likelihood ratio calculation as a sanity check for the more sophisticated enrichment analysis based on RSS.
 Do you have software for this sanity check?